heinohen/tko_7095_i2hlt/mats.md

 Web search includes a lot of NLP

-* Disambiguation
+* Disambiguation -  process of distinguishing between similar things, in other words context of the search query
-* Text classification
+* Text classification - ""safe search"" allows to filter web pages with predictive labels
-* Information retrieval
+* Information retrieval - matching relevant web pages with the search query
-* Question answering
+* Question answering - google search directly generates answer with generative NLP task
 * Information extraction

 Machine Translation